 Commodity hedges.
 We have previously entered into various commodity derivative transactions with BofA.
 As of September 30, 2010, the fair value of these open positions was an asset of \$0.9 million.
 During the nine months ended September 30, 2010 we received from BofA \$2.1 million in commodity derivative settlements.
-During the nine months ended \$44.1 million from BofA to settle payments due under hedge transactions.
+During the nine months ended September 30, 2009 we received \$44.1 million from BofA to settle payments due under hedge transactions.